polterguy/lizzie/docs/introduction.md

   57
 }))

-// Evaluating the above function, and checking if it returned anything. if(foo(),{
+// Evaluating the above function, and checking if it returned anything if(foo(),{
   write("Foo returned something")
 })